Yosef Alon: Aftermath

-Alon's family accepted President Richard Nixon’s offer to repatriate Alon’s body to Israel, through an USAF C-137 Stratoliner.
-The aircraft left the U.S. from Andrews Air Force Base in Maryland, arriving at Lod Airport in Tel Aviv, with his family onboard.
+Alon's family accepted President Richard Nixon’s offer to repatriate Alon's body to Israel onboard an USAF C-137 Stratoliner.
+The aircraft left the US from Andrews Air Force Base in Maryland, arriving at Lod Airport in Tel Aviv, with his family onboard.

 Alon is buried with full military honours at Kiryat Shaul Military Cemetery.

-Radio broadcast
+Palestinian claim

-Later on July 1, the Cairo-based Voice of Palestine broadcast that "After the assassination of martyr Mohammed Boudia at the hands of the Zionist intelligence elements in Paris, Colonel Yosef Alon... was executed...
+Later on July 1 the Cairo-based Voice of Palestine broadcast that "After the assassination of martyr Mohammed Boudia at the hands of the Zionist intelligence elements in Paris, Colonel Yosef Alon... was executed...
 His is the first execution operation carried out against a Zionist official in the U.S."

-Investigation
+US investigation

 The FBI investigation, "Murder of Assistant Air Attache Col. Joseph Alon" (MURDA), quickly focused on a possible link with Arab terrorism, including following leads given by the Shin Bet, but was ultimately closed in March 1976 without discovering the perpetrators, according to the Associated Press.

 Sometime later, the CIA was reported to have been told by a "Fedayeen senior official" that on the orders of Black September, two students, using Lebanese or Cypriot passports, had passed across the Canada–US border and come to Washington, where, with the help of a local professor, they had rented a car and got the weapons for the assassination.
 Afterwards, the students were reported to have abandoned the rental for another, which they used to get to Dulles International Airport; from there they flew on to the West Coast of the United States, East Asia, and finally the Middle East.
 This information was passed to the FBI in February 1977, but they could make no new progress, and the investigation was closed.
 The following year, the collected evidence for the case was destroyed by the Baltimore office of the FBI.

 Dvora Alon died in 1995 without knowing the identity of her husband's killer.

 Theories

+Black September

-In his book Chasing Shadows (Palgrave Macmillan), Fred Burton, former deputy chief of the counterterrorism division of the U.S. State Department's Diplomatic Security Service and vice-president of the private intelligence and consulting firm Stratfor, concluded after a lengthy investigation that Alon's killer was an agent from Black September who was killed by Mossad in 2011.
+In his book Chasing Shadows (Palgrave Macmillan), Fred Burton, former deputy chief of the counterterrorism division of the U.S. State Department's Diplomatic Security Service and vice-president of the private intelligence and consulting firm Stratfor, concluded after a lengthy investigation that Alon's killer was an agent from Black September named Hassan Ali who was killed by Mossad in 2011.